Glass casting process

 Anna Alsina glass artist

 Glass casting is the process of melting glass into a mold where it solidifies to create a sculpture.
-The glass casting technique I use to create my sculptures is kiln casting (here you can read about the 7 steps I follow to cast my glass sculptures).
-Kiln casting enables the creation of intricate shapes inside the glass, which are a result of melting glass into one single pure piece.
+The casting technique I use to create my sculptures allows for intricate internal details and optical precision (here you can read about the 7 steps I follow to cast my glass sculptures).

 Each optical glass sculpture is a unique creation that takes months to complete and involves several stages and techniques.